-SMS notifications remain one of the most effective communication channels in 2025, with 98% open rates and 90% of messages read within 3 minutes.
+SMS notifications remain one of the most effective communication channels in 2026, with 98% open rates and 90% of messages read within 3 minutes.
 However, with great power comes great responsibility.
-Poor SMS practices can damage your brand reputation, violate regulations, and result in costly fines.
+Poor SMS practices can damage your brand reputation, violate regulations, and result in costly fines — and TCPA enforcement is surging, with 507 class actions filed in Q1 2025 alone, a 112% increase year-over-year.

 TCPA Compliance: The Foundation

 The Telephone Consumer Protection Act (TCPA) remains the primary regulatory framework for SMS communications in the United States.
-In 2024, the FCC implemented new rules that strengthened consumer protections, making compliance more critical than ever.
+Several significant regulatory developments in 2025 and 2026 have reshaped the compliance landscape.

 Key TCPA Requirements:

 TCPA Penalties: Violations can result in fines of $500-$1,500 per message.
-With class action lawsuits becoming increasingly common, a single compliance failure can cost millions.
+With 880 class actions filed in the first four months of 2025 — 78% of them class actions — a single compliance failure can cost millions.

 Best Practice: Implement a robust consent management system that tracks opt-in timestamps, consent method, and IP addresses.
 For technical implementation guidance, see our Twilio SMS integration guide.